-Provide Safe Food Handler Training Sessions for food handlers - these sessions provide a refresher in the basics of essential food hygiene skills and knowledge; and
+- Provide Safe Food Handler Training Sessions for food handlers - these sessions provide a refresher in the basics of essential food hygiene skills and knowledge

-Some people may become ill after ingesting only a few harmful organisms while others may remain symptom free after ingesting thousands.
+Some people may become ill after ingesting only a few harmful organisms while others may remain symptom-free after ingesting thousands.
 We often believe that it was the last meal we ate that made us sick.
-Although this can be the case, it is often unlikely.
-The most common types of food poisoning bacteria take around 2-5 days to multiply to a level that will cause symptoms, and sometimes up to 10 days.
-It is therefore more likely to be a meal eaten several days before that actually made you ill.
-It is not always a food that will produce vomiting and diarrhoea symptoms as bacteria may also have been consumed from a water source or originated from a contaminated surface.
+Although this can be the case it is often unlikely.
+The most common types of food poisoning bacteria take around 2-5 days to multiply to a level that will cause symptoms, however at times this may take up to 10 days.
+It is therefore more likely to be a meal that you ate several days before that actually made you ill.
+It is not always food that will produce vomiting and diarrhoea symptoms as bacteria may also have been consumed from a water source or originated from a contaminated surface.

 What do I do if I have food poisoning?

 See your GP immediately and provide a stool sample to ascertain what has caused your illness.
-If you have some of the food that you think has caused the symptoms left over, put it in the freezer as we may be able to test it for food poisoning bacteria and, if you have a receipt for the food, keep that too.
-If you suspect food purchased within the Shire of Esperance is the suspect, contact the Shire immediately on (08) 9071 0676.
-The more information you can provide us with the better, so note down all the details surrounding the purchase of the food, time eaten, symptoms, whether or not any others are affected, where you purchased the food and if you reported your illness to the food business.
+If you have some of the food that you think has caused the symptoms, put it in the freezer as we may be able to test it for food poisoning bacteria.
+If you have a receipt for the food, keep that too.
+If you believe that food purchased within the Shire of Esperance is the suspect, contact the Shire immediately on (08) 9071 0676.
+The more information you can provide will help us.
+Note down all the details surrounding the purchase of the food, time eaten, symptoms, whether or not any others are affected, where you purchased the food and if you reported your illness to the food business.